About Us

 Members:

-• Rick Schulte (Deputy Chair), Colorado State University
+• Rick Schulte (Chair), Colorado State University

 • Diego Cerrai, University of Connecticut